groboclown/pipit/docs/swf.md

 The SWF implementation is missing these APIs

 * Deprecate APIs are not implemented.
-* Tasks (lambda and activities) are not supported yet.
+* ContinueAsNewWorkflowExecution is not implemented

 The implementation has these shortcomings: